allegheny-college-cmpsc-100-fall-2023/course-materials/README.md

 | Start of lecture (10AM) each Friday | Read/listen/watch/play weekly discussion material, and post a brief response.
 We will discuss the material in class, and I may call on you! |
 | 8pm each Sunday | First attempt at longer assignments begun on Wednesday will be due.
 You will get one second attempt at each lab. |

-Occassionally, one of these weekly tasts will be omitted, in which case I will be sure to let you know.
+Occasionally, one of these weekly tasks will be omitted, in which case I will be sure to let you know.
 As we move into project work later in the semester, we will have fewer small assignments.

 ### Timed Assessments

-On five occassions, we will have a timed assessment instead of our regularly scheduled programming.
+On five occasions, we will have a timed assessment instead of our regularly scheduled programming.
 These will take place on the schedule below.
-This schedule is subject to change wiht plenty of notice:
+This schedule is subject to change with plenty of notice:

 | Timed Assessments |
 | --- |